-- 3.16 Many customers will be able to resume full payments at the end of a payment deferral period.
+- 4.5 Many customers will be able to resume full payments at the end of a payment deferral period.
 A firm should contact customers in good time before the end of the payment deferral period with information about the resumption of payments and on how to access further support if needed.
-If the customer has not responded, the firm may proceed on the basis the customer is able to resume full payments. - 3.17 The options to repay any sums covered by a payment deferral should include making a lump sum payment, and extending the term to maintain the customer's previous repayment levels (unless this would take the customer past retirement or is not legally possible).
-Access to these options can be wholly or partly through a digital or scripted process and may rely wholly on the customer's own assessment of their ability to resume repayments. - 3.18 Before capitalising any sums covered by a payment deferral (whether over the original or an extended term) the firm should give the customer personalised information on the impact on their monthly payments or the term of the mortgage.
-This may be a reasonable estimate.

-- 3.19 Firms should make clear that the customer could pay more over the lifetime of the mortgage as a result of capitalisation, compared to an alternative means of repaying these amounts, such as in a lump sum. - 3.20 Firms are reminded that MCOB 13 includes specific provisions about the capitalisation of payment shortfalls, including that a firm must not automatically capitalise a payment shortfall where the impact would be material.
-This does not apply where a firm is only capitalising sums covered by a payment deferral. - 3.21 Where customers have been treated as able to resume full repayments in line with this guidance, but subsequently miss the next payment due under the mortgage, we would expect firms to make further reasonable attempts to contact them. - 3.22 Where the customer tells the firm they are unable to repay the missed payment and resume payments as a result of circumstances relating to coronavirus, the firm should offer them additional help in line with the following section of this guidance. - 3.23 A firm may treat a customer who fails to respond to further communications after missing their first payment as being in payment shortfall in respect of the missed payment, and proceed in accordance with MCOB 13.
+If the customer has not responded, the firm may proceed on the basis the customer is able to resume full payments. - 4.6 The options to repay any sums covered by a payment deferral should include making a lump sum payment, and extending the term to maintain the customer's previous repayment levels (unless this would take the customer past retirement or is not legally possible).
+Access to these options can be wholly or partly through a digital or scripted process and may rely wholly on the customer's own assessment of their ability to resume repayments. - 4.7 Before capitalising any sums covered by a payment deferral (whether over the original or an extended term) the firm should give the customer personalised information on the impact on their monthly payments or the term of the mortgage.
+This may be a reasonable estimate. - 4.8 Firms should make clear that the customer could pay more over the lifetime of the mortgage as a result of capitalisation, compared to an alternative means of repaying these amounts, such as in a lump sum. - 4.9 Firms are reminded that MCOB 13 includes specific provisions about the capitalisation of payment shortfalls, including that a firm must not automatically capitalise a payment shortfall where the impact would be material.
+This does not apply where a firm is only capitalising sums covered by a payment deferral. - 4.10 Where customers have been treated as able to resume full repayments at the end of a payment deferral in line with this guidance, but subsequently miss the next payment due under the mortgage, we would expect firms to make further reasonable attempts to contact them. - 4.11 If at the end of a payment deferral period, the customer indicates that they continue, or reasonably expect to continue, to face payment difficulties as a result of circumstances relating to coronavirus: - if they are eligible for a further payment deferral in accordance with Section 2 (Eligibility for payment deferrals), the firm should offer them a payment deferral in accordance with Section 3 (Giving customers payment deferrals); - if they are not eligible for a further payment deferral in accordance with Section 2 (Eligibility for payment deferrals), the firm should work with the customer to resolve these difficulties in advance of payments being missed in accordance with the Tailored Support Guidance. - 4.12 A firm should treat a customer who fails to respond to further communications after missing their first payment after a payment deferral period as being in payment shortfall in respect of the missed payment, and act in accordance with MCOB 13.